niteosoft/simplejobscript/CONTRIBUTING.md

 ## Submitting a pull request

 Writing a good description for your pull request is crucial to help us understand your change.
 We use the standard [Github workflow](https://guides.github.com/introduction/flow/) where most of the development happens on the `master` branch.
+Please see and use IDE settings from .editorconfig file to keep the consistency between text editors during development.

 ## Contributor License Agreement